poelstra/mhub/README.md

 ### Messages

-The purpose of an MHub server (`mserver`) is to pass messages between connected clients.
+The purpose of an MHub server (`mhub-server`) is to pass messages between connected clients.

 A *message* consists of a *topic* and optionally *data* and/or *headers*.